Calvin-Data-Science/data202/announcements.md

 - **Homework 3** is posted, due on Friday.
 - **Discussion 4** is posted (see Moodle); it's asking you to make specific replies to other students in *last week's* forum.
 So it's due on Reply day (Thursday).
 - Don't forget **Preparation 5** (due by class time Monday).

-# Week 4 Logistics

-I hope you all enjoyed making some plots in lab today!
-If you didn't get finished, I highly recommend trying working through it more on your own.
-Please post questions on Piazza, including any code you're having trouble with.

-Now that we've got some basic visualization skills down, we're going to learn some data wrangling.
-You might have noticed that we wanted to `filter` the data for our exercise today, and we often need to summarize or reorganize data--that's where data wrangling comes in.
-R gives us some powerful data wrangling tools and I'm excited to help you all learn how to use them.

-A few reminders about our weekly rhythm (now that we're back to it)!

--   **Preparation 4** involves some reading and some interactive tutorials, and a short open-book quiz to check that you got a few things.
-These should be done by class time on Monday as usual.

--   **Homework 1** is graded (thanks, Tom!).
-Please review the feedback on Moodle.

--   We've bumped homework back by a week, so **Homework 2** was just released and is due by next Friday.

--   **Discussion 3** is up, with a local flair and a bit more technical discussion.

-    -   Initial posts are due on Tuesday as usual.

-    -   For the reply post on Thursday, I have an exercise for you to do with each other's plots, but I'll tell you about it once we've gotten a few plots posted.

--   I'll post Quiz 4 early next week, to close Wednesday as usual.

--   The Moodle calendar should have all the dates, and the Moodle quizzes and gradebook should have feedback for you.
-(If you notice something missing or incorrect, please let me know!)

-See you in class on Monday!

-# Week 2 Logistics

-Hi everyone!
-We're starting our second week, focusing on the design of visualizations.
-A few reminders about our weekly rhythm:

--   Remember that you should have the **Preparation done before the first class of the week**.
-So check Prep 1 and 2.
--   **Quiz 2 closes on Wednesday**.
-It's mostly a review of Exercise 1.
--   **Homework 1 is due on Friday**, as will be typical.
-It looks superficially like a coding exercise, but it's really more about the design of visualizations.
--   **Discussion 2** is up.
-Initial posts would normally be due toady, but I don't want anyone to rush this important topic, so if you need a couple more days that's ok.
--   Ensure that the first week (Introduction) is all checked off for you on Moodle.

-If any of this is coming as a surprise to you and you need more time to finish something, let me know.

-We'll be **in the classroom** (not lab) on Wednesday this week.
-I'm thinking of doing Friday in lab, but I'll confirm.

-# Final Grading

--   21 rubric items on a scale of 0 to 3.
--   100% should be achievable by having a 2 in all categories.
--   So I need to multiply each grade by 3 / 2 = 1.5.